 About ACS Distance Education

-- ACS has been established since 1979
+- ACS has been developing resources and guiding students since 1979.

-- ACS is an internationally recognised college affiliated with over 18 other post secondary institutions in seven different countries, including both government owned and nationally recognised institutions
+- ACS is an internationally recognised college affiliated with over 18 other post secondary institutions in seven different countries, including both government owned and nationally recognised institutions.

-- We offer unique and extensive student services, and a policy that puts the student's learning experience first
+- We offer unique and extensive student services, and a policy that puts the student's learning experience first.

-- Our courses are practical, enabling you to not only develop knowledge, but build the capacity to continue learning after your studies are completed.
+- Our courses are practical, enabling you to not only develop knowledge, but to build the capacity to continue learning after your studies are completed.

-- Our courses are experiential, you learn from ""experts"" by being guided to see, do, think about and experience the things you study.
+- Our courses are experiential; you learn from "'experts'" by being guided to see, do, think about and experience the things you study.